marcelotduarte/cx_Freeze/doc/src/distutils.rst

    * - .. option:: silent_level
      - suppress output from freeze process; can provide a value to specify what messages should be suppressed, with the possible values being:

-       0 - do not suppress any output [default];
+       0. do not suppress any output [default];
-       1 - suppress information messages;
+       1. suppress information messages;
-       2 - also suppress missing-module warning messages;
+       2. also suppress missing-module warning messages;
-       3 - also suppress all other warning messages.
+       3. also suppress all other warning messages.

-.. versionchanged:: 6.7
+.. versionadded:: 6.7
-    Added new ``silent_level`` option.
+    ``silent_level`` option.

 This is the equivalent help to specify the same options on the command line: